Tutorial: Todo List¶

 ]

-Now, you can add, show and delete
+Now, you can add, show and delete your todo items.

 todo delete foo bar